Suyash84270/agentic-ai-deal-hunter/README.md

 This project is 100% built by me — from data preparation to model training, agent creation, UI design, and deployment.
 Every part of it is hand-crafted and fine-tuned to work smoothly together.

-### Next Steps

-* Add more automation to handle daily deal scans.
-* Expand to include price trend prediction.
-* Improve visualization with category filters.
-* Integrate a feedback loop for model retraining based on new data.

 ---